ajxs/yamaha_dx97/README.md

 The risk of any harm coming to your DX9 as a result of using this ROM is incredibly, *incredibly* small, however the developers take no responsibility for any issues that may arise as a result of using this alternate firmware.
 All care has been taken, and considerable testing has been performed, however you are using this software at your own risk.

 ## Known Issues
 * There are currently some performance issues related to the extra processing required to run the synth's pitch EG. The DX9's CPU runs at a lower clock rate than the DX7, which means that there is less time to process user input between periodically updating the voice chips, which occurs at a fixed rate.
-The effect of this is that real-time control is a bit laggy.
-This is a known issue, and work to optimise the firmware is ongoing.
+The effect of this is that real-time control may be slightly slower in some cases than the DX7, or the original DX9 firmware.
+This is a known issue, and work is ongoing to optimise the firmware.

+* The pitch EG, and portamento rate is *slightly* different than the original DX7.
+The DX9's CPU runs at a different clock rate than the DX7, and the periodic interrupt rate used in the DX9 firmware is slightly different.
+The original DX7's periodic interrupt runs at 375.258758Hz, whereas the DX9's runs at 377Hz.
+This leads to *slight* discrepancies in the timing.
+In most cases this won't be noticeable.
+This may be corrected in a future release.

 * Despite this firmware making the DX9 patch-compatible with the DX7, it can't emulate *all* of the DX7's functionality.
 While your DX9 might think that it's actually a DX7, your patch editor might not be so easily fooled.
 Some SysEx functionality just can't be emulated in any reasonable way, such as triggering DX7-specific button-presses, and changes to the DX7-specific function parameters.
 This might cause issues communicating with some patch editors.
 Receiving individual/bulk patch dumps via SysEx *does* work, however.
 Every effort is being made to make the ROM as compatible as possible, however some discrepancies will inevitably remain.

-* In some cases pitch-bend input is updated at a slightly lower frequency than in the original ROM.
-If the pitch-bend wheel is moved quickly this can result in a noticeable gradation in the pitch transition.
-This is due to differences in how the DX7 and DX9 read the analog input from the pitch-bend wheel.
-In the DX7 the analog pitch-bend wheel input is read by the sub-CPU and transmitted to the main CPU periodically.
-The input is parsed by the main CPU only when it is updated.
-In the DX9 the pitch-bend's analog input is wired directly to the CPU's I/O ports, and is parsed periodically as part of the OCF interrupt routine.
-This routine may be further optimised to mitigate this issue in the future.

 ## Currently Not Implemented
 * Pitch-bend step